 Coming into 2019, fellow wide receiver Colin Johnson was the Longhorn everyone was talking about.
-The tables have been turned a full 180 this season with Duvernay being the unquestioned top wide receiver prospect on the Longhorns team.
+The tables have been turned with Duvernay being the unquestioned top wide receiver prospect on the Longhorns team.

-With Duvernay’s short and sturdy build (5’11” 210 pounds), it is almost a certainty that some evaluators will pigeonhole him into the slot position.
-Something that I believe would be a huge mistake.
+With Duvernay’s short and sturdy build (5’11” 210 pounds), some evaluators will pigeonhole him into the slot position.
+As a result, it’s something that I believe would be a huge mistake.

 It is his speed element that adds a huge bonus to the senior’s game.
 That speed profile makes him versatile to his alignment.
 He has no problem attacking leverage and forcing defensive backs into vicarious positions.
-He is able to quickly get on top of defenders, which should allow him to play some on the outside as well.
+He is able to quickly get on top of defenders, which allows him to play on the outside as well.

-One potential matchup that could be an especially fun one for Duvernay, is his matchup with Georgia Southern defensive back Kindle Vildor.
+One potential matchup that could be an especially fun one for Duvernay, is with Georgia Southern defensive back Kindle Vildor.

 Vildor has played on the perimeter for the majority of his Eagles career.
 It is his lower body explosion and short area quickness that should provide him for some ability to work both inside and out.